Coding-Club-JNTUHCEH/CC_coding_practice/README.md

 <img src="/readmeImgs/dashboard.png" width="70%">

 **Things to do:**
-- Create login and register page ( still not figure out what user database should contain)
+- Create login and register page ( still need to figure out what user database should contain)
 - write code to display leaderboard (backend & frontend)
 - improve UI of leaderboard
 - add filters to sort problems( need to change to backend for it)